charmed-kubernetes/cluster-api-provider-juju/juju-client/README.md

 Once those are set to your liking, you can build and push the image like so:

 ```
+# Download the juju client and kubectl
+make juju
 make docker-build docker-push
 ```